-Unfortunately Allen who clearly had Al Fayed’s ax to grind does not add any further insight to the case beyond the notion that the Royals aren’t really all they’re cracked up to be, and the mainstream media are lazy and sensationalist.
+Unfortunately Allen who clearly had Al Fayed’s axe to grind does not add any further insight to the case beyond the notion that the Royals aren’t really all they’re cracked up to be, and the mainstream media are lazy and sensationalist.
 This most of us already know.
 Philip had Nazi ties, they’re a bit racist and they still wield some power in terms of knighthoods and oaths etc. In fact it’s Allen’s own sensationalism and association with the publicly humiliated Al Fayed that prevents this film from having the impact and reach that it should.
 Instead of an independent empirical approach, he went with an emotional tabloid style, which although caused controversy, has ultimately shot him in the foot.
-Thanks to his tendency of pointing the finger when it’s obvious to the audience anyway, and making claims such as “Prince Philip is a psychopath”, hardly anyone in the UK will see the documentary due to defamation lawsuits.
+Thanks to his tendency of pointing the finger when it’s obvious to the audience anyway, and making claims such as “Prince Philip is a psychopath”, hardly anyone in the UK will see the documentary due to fear of defamation.

-Oddly the inquest, which was to establish how the deaths occurred, spent time considering whether Diana was pregnant, including irrelevant details about her menstrual cycle and contraceptives, which the media obviously lapped up, but completely diverged from the matter at hand.
+Oddly the inquest, which was to establish how the deaths occurred, spent considerable time considering whether Diana was pregnant, including irrelevant details about her menstrual cycle and contraceptives, which the media obviously lapped up, but completely diverged from the matter at hand.

 The ultimate conclusion of the film is the distinction between the media narrative of a drunk Henri-Paul and pursuing paparazzi accidentally causing Diana’s death, and the actual verdict which was Unlawful Killing (murder or manslaughter) due to “following vehicles”.
-The film suggests that this does not implicate the paparazzi because they were all accounted for and believed to have been left behind by the powerful Mercedes before entering the Alma tunnel.
+The film suggests that this does not implicate the paparazzi because they were all accounted for and are believed to have been left behind by the powerful Mercedes before even entering the Alma tunnel.
 There is also no evidence that Henri-Paul was drunk, with CCTV showing him perfectly mobile before getting behind the wheel and receipts showing he only had two ricards earlier in the evening.
 Furthermore every scientist at the inquest testified that blood results taken by French authorities were “biologically inexplicable” due to unexplainable levels of carbon monoxide in Paul’s blood.

 Why was Diana’s seatbelt jammed?
 Why did it take so long to get her to the hospital?
-Why was the CCTV not recording?
+Why was the CCTV not recording in the tunnel?
 Why were the blood test results of Henri fudged and then the details of such hidden behind French State’s Secrets laws?
 Why did successive MET police chiefs Lord Condon and Lord Stevens break the law by hiding Diana’s prophetic note for 6 years and get off without punishment?
 Why was Diana being bugged by the CIA, and is there truth to her assertions that MI5 were also listening in on her prior to the crash?

 These are all very important questions, that although do not yet prove exactly what happened, almost certainly suggest key information and leads have been overlooked.